-My father sang me two songs every night—often long, melancholy Scottish ballads!—and I have him to thank for giving me such a rich resevoir of vocabulary, a peek at wonderful narrative structures (often these are songs that tell stories), and my love of somewhat haunting, melanchoy literature and music.
+My father sang me two songs every night—often long, melancholy Scottish ballads!—and I have him to thank for giving me such a rich reservoir of vocabulary, a peek at wonderful narrative structures (often these are songs that tell stories), and my love of somewhat haunting, melanchoy literature and music.
 Today I sing to my own kids, and play piano duets with my 10-year-old daughter.

 Do you feel music moving your language while you write?
 How?